 Just looking at Wraith’s tires will fill with awe.
 The 2.2-inch Ripsaw tires are used on the realistic 8-Spoke Rebel wheels.
 These provide amazing ground-covering ability.

 The tires’ traction is enhanced by their durability and R35 compound construction.
 This makes them one of the top-quality RCs for snow.

 SCX10’s tires should also be noted.
 Their S30 compound tires provide decent performance even in the toughest of terrains.
 But they aren’t as powerful as the ones Wraith has.

-Question: What kind of motor does Wraith and SCX10 use?
+What kind of motor do Wraith and SCX10 use?

 That’s all the information we’ve for you today.
-You now know everything about the Axial Wraith vs SCX10 battle?
+Do you now know everything about the Axial Wraith vs SCX10 battle?

 We hope our comprehensive guide made your mind a little less hazy.
 Don’t stress yourself out deciding which RC to buy.

 We’re excited to see you again.
 Until then, bye!